The 10 Best Woods To Make A Workbench

 • Leg Vises: you will also want to ensure that you do not go overboard with leg vises.
 A tail and face vice are all you really need.

 • Complex or Unnecessary Add-Ons: there is no reason to have nifty hidden drawers or shelves that will ultimately be more trouble than they are worth.
-While they might look cool on paper, in reality, they can be finicky, unnecessary, and add more weight and cost to the finished product.
+While they might look cool on paper, in reality, they can be finicky, and unnecessary, and add more weight and cost to the finished product.

 • Overthinking: any aspect of the build can be thought to death and leave you indecisive and wasting time and money.
 Try not to overthink past the initial planning stage.
 If you get the basics down, there is nothing to stop you from perfecting on your finished bench down the road.